 The Olmsted Park system makes up six major parks in the immediate vicinity, offering playgrounds, golf courses, sports courts, open lawns, foot and bike paths.
 Many of the city’s traffic circles are embedded with open grass, trees, fountains and benches.

 Bidwell Park is a wide median of green space that runs along Bidwell Parkway and continues along Lincoln and Chapin Parkways to form several miles of open lawns and foliage.
 Delaware Park makes up the largest expanse of greenery in the city and borders both the Buffalo Zoo and Albright Knox Art Gallery.
-Squaw Island is another sizeable outlet for outdoor activities, settled just across the shoreline of the West Side.
+Squaw Island is another sizable outlet for outdoor activities, settled just across the shoreline of the West Side.

 We may take it for granted, but it’s a fantastic convenience to take the dog for a walk, throw the pigskin with the guys or let the kids play in a nearby park.

 9) It’s on the Up-and-Up